Ferlab-Ste-Justine/kvm-dev-orchestrations/README.md

 Assuming that you added the **coredns** to your **/etc/resolv.conf** file, you can access opensearch REST API with this command: `curl --cacert ../shared/opensearch-ca.crt --cert ../shared/opensearch.crt --key ../shared/opensearch.key https://opensearch.ferlab.lan:9200`

-If you're interested to have OpenSearch Dashboards installed in Kubernetes, you can look into the orchestration in the **kubernetes-orchestrations/opensearch-dashboard** directory.
-The UI can be accessed with the following link: http://opensearch-dashboard.k8.ferlab.lan
+If you're interested to have OpenSearch Dashboards and Fluentd Daemonset installed in Kubernetes, you can look into the orchestration in the **kubernetes-orchestrations/opensearch** directory.
+The OpenSearch Dashboards UI can be accessed with the following link: http://opensearch-dashboard.k8.ferlab.lan

 # Useful commands
 |Command|Description